 - Amazon: Bonnie Curly Spider Plant

 Pro Tip: Beyond the handmade goods, you can also purchase plenty of plants on Etsy!
 I like to buy houseplants from Etsy because the reviews are honest and include plenty of photos to help me make the right choice.
 Many shops have insanely high ratings, which also makes me feel confident that my houseplant will arrive healthily.

 There are three popular ways to propagate your spider plant to create a full-grown healthy plant.

 3 Ways to Propagate a Spider Plant from Mature Plants:

 - Plant spider plant cuttings directly in the soil.

-- Root spider plant cuttings in the soil while still attached to the mother plant.
+- Root spider plant pups from the main plant in the soil while still attached to the mother plant.

 What You Need To Propagate a Spider Plant

-Before you begin to propagate your Spider Plant at home.
-It would be best first to gather all the appropriate tools and materials.
+Before propagating your Spider Plant at home, you must gather all the appropriate tools and materials.
 Here are some of what you need to propagate a new spider plant:

-- A Healthy Spider Plant with a Spider Plant Baby
+- A Healthy Mature Spider Plant with a Spider Plant Babies

 - Sterilized Sharp Knife or Plant Scissors